Hourly to Salary Calculator

 Regardless, at the very least, knowing how to convert hourly wages into an annual salary (and vice versa) can be very beneficial in negotiating your pay with a current or potential employer.

-How to Find Your Monthly Salary
+How to Figure Your Monthly and Weekly Pay

 Typically, the term “salary” refers to your annual income, but you can also use it to describe your monthly income as well.
 To calculate your monthly salary, follow the steps above, then divide your annual salary by 12, since there are 12 months in a year.